bonohub13/learning_vulkan/README.md

 with root user ownership. (which sucks BTW when you want to build, run, remove the file)

 ## TODO
-- Fix errors reported when running multisampling
+- ~~Fix errors reported when running multisampling~~
+    - FIXED: October 5, 2022